yehia67/documentation/wallets/0.1/trinity/how-to-guides/manage-your-account.md

 To view the addresses that you've generated, go to Account management, and click **View addresses**.

 :::info:
 A red line through the center of an address means that the address has been spent.
-Trinity stops you from withdrawing IOTA tokens from spent addresses, so you must never deposit IOTA tokens into them.
-To find out why, [learn how signatures are created](root://dev-essentials/0.1/concepts/addresses-and-signatures.md#address-reuse).
+Trinity stops you from withdrawing IOTA tokens from [spent addresses](root://getting-started/0.1/basics/addresses.md#spent-addresses), so you must never deposit IOTA tokens into them.
 :::

 ## Change your account's name